-Josh Frydenberg is the Federal Member for Kooyong and the Minister for the Environment and Energy.
-He was elected to the Australian House of Representatives at the 2010 federal election and re-elected in 2013.
+Josh Frydenberg was elected to the Australian Parliament in 2010 as the Member for Kooyong.
 He is the seventh person since Federation to hold this seat.

 Josh was born in 1971 and raised in Kew, where he spent many of his formative years and where his grandparents lived for more than 30 years.

 As a primary school student Josh attended Bialik College in Hawthorn and then completed his secondary schooling at Mt Scopus College in Burwood.